← Articles

 RGB21 (UDA) — The technical standard for unique, non-splittable digital things.
 Contracts and Certificates use this.

-**Contract (CTR_)** — The escrow that makes a deal happen.
-Locks money, defines terms, gets burned when done.
+Contract (CTR_) — The bearer contract that makes a deal happen.
+Holds value.
+Terms come from the seller's terms.md.
+Gets burned when done.

-**Certificate (CRT_)** — Proof of product ownership.
-Born from a product Contract.
-Includes the product's hash or serial number.
+Certificate (CRT_) — Proof of delivery ownership (service or product).
+Born from a Contract.
+Issued when no existing cert for that item.
+Includes the item's hash, serial number, or DRM.
 Lives forever.

-**AI Validator** — The artificial intelligence agent inside the Referee's Office that reads delivered work and decides if it meets the contract terms.
-Powered by Grok via OpenRouter.
+AI Validator — The artificial intelligence agent inside the Referee's Office that reads delivered work and decides if it meets the contract terms.
+AI-powered.
 Evaluates text only (for now).
 Computes late penalties automatically.

 X-Webcash-Secret — The HTTP header where you slide your cash code under the window.